openjck/static-site-template/README.md

 template more portable to other hosts.)

-This template is mainly meant for my own use, but it may also serve as a nice baseline for your project.
+This template is mainly meant for my own use, but it may also serve as a nice foundation for your project.
 If you do not intend to use Netlify or Google Analytics (or TypeScript or ESLint or whatever) you can easily remove support for those tools.